pantheon-systems/documentation/source/content/guides/sftp/02-sftp-connection-info.md

 1. Click the **Open in SFTP client** link under **Client**.
 You may need to copy your Host and Port information to connect to your client if you have not already configured the connection.

-Refer to [rsync and SFTP](/guides/sftp/rsync-and-sftp) if you need to transfer large files to your environments.
+Refer to [Large File Transfers with rsync and SFTP](/guides/sftp/rsync-and-sftp) if you need to transfer large files to your environments.

 <Partial file="auth.md" />